-Thanks to the help of Senator Randy Gardner and Senator Cliff Hite, Sierah’s Law began moving forward as Senate Bill 67.
-Senators Gardner constructed the bill that would put in place a Violent Offender Database in Ohio.
+Thanks to the help of former Ohio Senators Randy Gardner and Cliff Hite, Sierah’s Law began moving forward as Senate Bill 67.
+Senator Gardner constructed the bill that would put in place a Violent Offender Database in Ohio.
 This database would primarily be for law enforcement, but citizens would have the ability to learn the residence of felons convicted of violent offenses at their County Sheriff’s office.

 The violent offenses included are: